Last Updated on December 11, 2022

 Caring For Your Poinsettia After It’s Done Blooming

-An overview of the proper care steps you need to follow is covered well in the video.
+An overview of the proper care steps you need to follow was covered well in the video.

 I repot it into a larger container and set it outside as weather permits and continue enjoying the lush, green foliage throughout the summer, pinching it back as needed to keep it looking good.